 I had been a secretary for Simpson UMC for over 20 years before moving to Grass Lake with my husband, Jeff.
 We moved to be closer to our three kids and their families.
 Once we established ourselves at Chelsea First, I found a place I knew I belonged to.
 I have always loved working with computers and technology.
 If Graphic Arts were a “thing” when I was in school, I would have pursued that course of study.

 I love the people at Chelsea First and look forward to helping promote its programs, services, and the people.

 Our church culture

 Chelsea First is a Christ-centered congregation with a positive, open, and engaging spirit.
-We are the church for everyone, at all seasons of life, and bring a grounded, engaged, and supportive approach to religious worship while working passionately toward making a positive impact in our community.
+We are a church for everyone, at all seasons of life.
+Chelsea First brings a grounded, engaged, and supportive approach to Christian worship while working passionately toward making a positive impact in our community.